 Treatment for onycholysis depends on the cause of the problem:

-Treatment for hyperthyroidism can permit the nails to regrow normally.
+Treatment for hyperthyroidism and iron deficiency can permit the nails to regrow normally.

 Some treatments for psoriasis that are given by mouth may improve nail health.

 Oral prescription medicines are available to treat fungal nail infections.
 However, they have potential side effects, can be costly and are not always covered by insurance.